cweachock/the-north-face/README.md

 ## Overview

-[The finished page](https://cweachock.github.io/the-north-face) presents a full width design using a modern JS framework called [Handlebars js](https://handlebarsjs.com/).
-And some minimal styling with media quieries, vector widths, initiated through a separate JSON file using Handlesbars and Jquery.
-I used handlebars because I think it had clean syntax, and it's easy to build, read, and maintain.
-There is also room for more complex conditional information if there is a need.
-It's all compiled through into a javascript function.
-It's also easier to manage HTML elements so markup is kept separately.
+[The finished page](https://cweachock.github.io/the-north-face) presents a simplified full width design layout using a modern JS framework called [Handlebars js](https://handlebarsjs.com/) with some minimal styling.
+I mostly tried to focus on the implementation portion and exploring more of Handlebars to package the data.
+I used handlebars because I think it has a clean syntax, and it's easy to build, read, and maintain.
+There is also room for more complex conditional logic if there is a need.
+In addition, it's also easier to manage the HTML elements so the markup is kept separately from the JS.
 The build is hosted on [github](https://github.com) with [github pages](https://pages.github.com/).

-Content is run through a handlebars loop and iterated over using built-in helpers and styles with minimal CSS.
+Content is run through a handlebars loop and iterated over using built-in helpers.

-### Looping through the Collection
+### Looping through the Collections

-Collections are shown using the each block operator through a JSON file.
-In this case, I stripped down main.js to only show the JSON data to be read by Handlebars.
+I thought the best way to present the data would be to iterate through it.
+Since handlebars has great helper functions I can just go down the list and call up each featured collection using a [block operator](https://handlebarsjs.com/block_helpers.html) from the JSON data.
+In this case, I stripped down the main.js to only show the JSON data to be read by Handlebars the best I could.
 The list of values for the images, titles, and link text is looped through and compiled with handlebars to then show a HTML page.

 ```